House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Engine

-When it comes to the engine that spins the blade, size matters.
+When it comes to the engine that spins the blade, the size matters.
 Engine displacements are measured in cubic centimeters (cc), and the bigger the number, the more powerful the gas engine is.
 Gas-powered chainsaws typically run between 30cc and 50cc, with the bigger engines designed to pair with bigger bars for the most serious work.

 Gas or electric